yuvalmGS/gigaspaces-wiki-jekyll/xap97/polling-container.markdown

 The polling event container, by default, performs receive operations only when the relevant space it is working against is in primary mode.
 When the space is in backup mode, no receive operations are performed.
 If the space moves from backup mode to primary mode, the receive operations are started.

+{% info %}
-{% infosign %} This mostly applies when working with an embedded space directly with a cluster member.
+This mostly applies when working with an embedded space directly with a cluster member.
 When working with a clustered space (performing operations against the whole cluster), the mode of the space is always primary.
+{%endinfo%}

 # FIFO Grouping